Arthurgt/MonstersAttack/README.md

 # MonstersAttack

 ## Purpose
-Is my first game project in C#, WPF and Visual Studio 2019.
-I wanted to learn how IDE works and how to connect XAML documents with C# code.
+It is my first game project in C#, WPF and Visual Studio 2019.
+Created to learn how IDE Visual Studio works and how to connect XAML documents with C# code.

 ## Game Rules
-At the begginig you have to click start button, then click on the human model and drag him safely to the portal before your time.
-Be careful, contact with monsters will kill you!
+At the begginig you have to click start button, then click on the human model and drag him safely to the portal before time runs out.
+Be careful, contact with monsters is dangerous!

 ## Presentation
 <p>